 Post-Education Requirements: Certifications and/or State Licensing

 Those who earn their Certified Nurse Assistant or similar certification might choose to go further with their education and earn other credentials, such as the Certified Medication Assistant, or CMA.
-These additional credentials and awards can open up new job responsibilities.
+These additional credentials can open up new job responsibilities.
 For instance, some states might not allow CNAs to dispense medications, but CMAs are allowed to do so.

 Nurse Assistant Job Growth and Average Salary